kiranvm/Udacity-Linux-Server-Configuration/README.md

 ## Give grader access.

 In order for your project to be reviewed, the grader needs to be able to log in to your server.
+Run the following commands in server

 6. Create a new user account named grader.